RTXteam/PloverDB/README.md

 1. Run the following command:
     * `bash -x run.sh`

 This will build a Plover Docker image and run a container off of it, publishing it at port 9991 (`http://localhost:9991`).

+WARNING: `run.sh` does not seem to check for, and stop, any existing PloverDB container that might already be running on your system.
+So if there is one, you need to first stop it using `sudo docker stop plovercontainer` before running `run.sh`.

 **Note on ports:**
 - The container serves HTTP on port 80 internally